Survival models and health sequences: Survival prediction

-Consider first the simplest model in which observations for distinct patients are independent and identically distributed, and the revival assumption holds.
+Consider the simplest model in which observations for distinct patients are independent and identically distributed.
 To simplify matters further, problems related to parameter estimation are set aside.
-In other words, the survival time is distributed according to~$F$, and the revival processes is distributed independently with known distribution~$G$.
+In other words, the survival time is distributed according to~$F$, and the revival processes given $T=t$ is distributed as~$G(\cdot \given t)$.
 Given the joint distribution, we are free to compute whatever conditional or marginal distribution is needed to address the inferential target.

-It is natural in clinical settings to consider the question of how the trajectory of $Y$ in $[0, t]$ affects the subsequent survival time.
-However the question is phrased, any suggestion of a causal mechanism is unwarranted: ultimately the answer is determined by the appropriate conditional distribution.
-The problem is to predict the survival time of an individual for whom the survival process at times $\bft= (t_1<\cdots<t_{k})$ is given, i.e.~to compute the conditional distribution given the information available.
-It is understood that $\bft$~is a set of appointments, which implies that $Y(t_k)\neq\rip$, and hence that $T > t_k$.
+We consider here the question of how the partial trajectory of~$Y$ affects the subsequent survival prognosis.
+The problem is to predict the survival time of an individual given the survival process $Y[\bft^{(k)}]$ at the first $k$ appointments $\bft^{(k)}= (t_0<\cdots<t_{k-1})$.

-To avoid a potential ambiguity of notation, it is worth re-stating the nature of the information provided for prediction.
-If $\bft$~were known to be the complete appointment record, and if appointments were scheduled at unit intervals, we could reasonably deduce from the absence of subsequent appointments that $\max(\bft) < T < \max(\bft)+1$.
-However, the information given is that contained in~$\H(t_k)$, namely that the patient has had $k$ appointments in the interval $[0, t_k]$, producing a partial record~$Y[\bft]$.
-Thus, no upper bound for $T$ can be inferred from the observed subset.